-- 1. Completed papers shall be submitted to the course instructor via Assignment drop box in LIVE in Microsoft Word format at the time and date specified by the instructor. - 2.
-Five (5) points per day, including weekends, will be deducted from the final grade of the assignment not submitted by the scheduled due date and time.
-Eastern Standard Time (EST) will apply. - 3.
-Graded assignments will be returned to students between two to three weeks from the assignment due date. - 4.
-Turnitin originality check will be applied to all written nursing paper assignments.
+- Completed papers shall be submitted to the course instructor via Assignment drop box in LIVE in Microsoft Word format at the time and date specified by the instructor. - The student must complete all assignments, discussions, simulations, written papers, quizzes, community service, and all other assigned learning opportunities delegated by the instructor for each bracket.
+Failure to complete any assignment will result in failure of that bracket and consequently failure of the course. - Five (5) points per day, including weekends, will be deducted from the final grade of the assignment not submitted by the scheduled due date and time.
+Eastern Standard Time (EST) will apply. - Graded assignments will be returned to students between two to three weeks from the assignment due date. - Turnitin originality check will be applied to all written nursing paper assignments.
 The required percentage will follow the Turnitin Policy posted in each course.